P2Pvalue/jetpad/README.md

 By default, it is going to be connected to the SwellRT demo server.

 If you want to install your own SwellRT server, please visit the [SwellRt Readme](https://github.com/p2pvalue/swellrt).
-By now, the URL is hardcoded in several places of the app, i.e. in `src/index.html`.
+Then, you need to change SwellRT Pad configuration:

+You can found the script configuration in `src/index.html`.
+You can found the server configuration in `src/main.browser.ts`.
+You can found the domain configuration in `src/app/environment.ts`.

 ## Copyright and License